Pay Monthly Tariff terms and conditions

 (b) Your Out-of-Bundle prices may also change and we reserve the right to increase Charges at any time by any amount.
 We'll post details of Charges on our Website and, for those Charges that we provide with a recurring subscription, we'll let you know at least 30 days before the Charges are due to go up.

 (c) If you do not accept the new Charges you may be able to stop using the services or terminate your Agreement by giving us notice within 30 days of being informed of the new Charges.
 If you don't give us notice you accept the new Charges and the Agreement will continue with the new Charges.
 Full details of how and when to give notice and the circumstances under which you can terminate your Agreement are in Sections 5 and 8 of your Services Agreement.

 1.3 Using your airtime

 (a) You need network coverage to be able to use our services.
-4G is only available in selected areas.
+4G and 5G is only available in selected areas.
 Predicted network coverage can be found here

 (b) You may not use your Service(s) for any number ranges which we reasonably believe are being used for call forwarding services, concurrent calling, paging services, onward calling services or numbers that pay a revenue share.